vuongducphuong/documentation/content/applications/general/email_communication/email_template.rst

 link established with the website from which the order was made.
 As a result, the e-mail sent for the sales orders uses the domain name defined for the corresponding website to generate the links.

-For more information about how to configure your domains, we invite you to check :doc:`our domain name documentation </administration/maintain/domain_names>`.

 Updating translations within email templates
 --------------------------------------------